Friends with benefits: Cultural perspectives

 Among college students in Puerto Rico, Quiñones, Martínez-Taboas, Rodríguez-Gómez, and Pando (2017) found that young Latino men and women had all experienced at least one FWB relationship throughout their life and showcased interest into the low commitment, sexual nature of a FWBR.
 Contrary to other studies on gender differences in FWBRs, both Latino men and women were also found to care more about the sexual activity that happens in a FWBR as opposed to the emotional part of it.

 The college students who exhibited strong religious beliefs were also less likely to participate in a FWB arrangement.
 This may be attributed to the Jewish-Christian tradition that posits that sexual activity can only occur when accompanied by romantic exclusivity and monogamy.

-In Indonesian communities, through filling out identity forms as a self-disclosure method, FWBRs can be actively sought out through an online message-exchange platform called Telegram.
+In Indonesian communities, through filling out identity forms as a self-disclosure method, FWBRs can be actively sought out through Telegram.
 Self-disclosure can affect these arrangements for members in ways such as: